chorman0773/PkmCom-APL-Library/README.md

 ## Additional Licenses

-This Library packages binary forms of Google Json, and the type tools libraries for linkage purposes.
+This Library packages binary forms of Google Json, the type tools, and Java-WebSocket libraries for linkage purposes.
 Licenses for these Binary Forms are included in /libs.
 I do not claim ownership of these libraries.